RedRocksCommunityCollege/Clair-Collab/Tests/README.md

 # Tests
 __A location for storing all test scripts.__

-Be sure to include the script's intended function and whether it is currently running properly.
+Be sure to include the script's intended function and whether it is currently running properly in a comment at the top of your code.